BenGriffith/bengriffith/README.md

 ## Hi there 👋
-I'm Ben, a data engineer with Device42.
+I'm Ben, a data engineer with Freshworks.
 I enjoy coding and solving the unique puzzles data engineering presents.
 I'm always looking to connect with like-minded professionals.
 Please feel free to connect with me on [LinkedIn](https://linkedin.com/in/bp-griffith).

 ## Recently completed projects ...
 - [TSA Throughput](https://github.com/bengriffith/tsa)